schm00g/coin-viewer/README.md

 ## High-level description

-This application fetches the top 100 coins (by market cap) using the CoinGecko API.
+This application fetches the top 100 coins by market cap using the CoinGecko API.
 The end-user can then filter tokens using string based search, save favorites and sort table data.

-Nuxt.js framework was used to build on top of Vue - it is ideal for iterating on SPAs.
+Nuxt.js framework was used to build on top of Vue - it is ideal for iterating on single page applications (SPAs).
 It comes with in-built routing, directory structure and many plugins plus a developer community.
-It allows quick scaffolding of projects with easy configuration.
+It quickly scaffolds projects with configuration.
 Some initial choices included:
 * JavaScript
 * Tailwind CSS (inline utility css framework)
 * Axios (interface for HTTP requests, improved readability over standard fetch())